 Many in the hearing health community now say that when sudden onset hearing loss does strike, it’s a medical emergency that needs immediate attention.
 Too often we wait too long to get help when treatments may no longer be effective.
 While it may not be a matter of life and death to some, the loss of hearing alters lives, livelihoods, relationships, earnings and more in the short-term and often, permanently.

-Most of us have become educated about the warning signs of stroke, heart attack and other illnesses.
+Most of us have become educated about the warning signs of stroke, heart attack, and other illnesses.
 And in order to hold off or treat those conditions, we’ve been advised to watch our diet, exercise more, control our cholesterol and blood pressure, perhaps take baby aspirin, or other medications.
 But what about SSHL?
 Are there warning signs?
-Are there protocols to follow if we should experience SSHL?
-Are there treatments to resolve SSHL?
-And Is there agreement about these questions in the medical community?
+Which protocols should you follow if you should experience SSHL?
+What are the treatments to resolve SSHL?
+And is there agreement about these questions in the medical community?

-SSHL may be caused by a viral infection of the hearing nerve.
+The cause of SSHL could be a viral infection of the hearing nerve.
 The swelling that occurs in the affected nerve causes it to effectively become strangled in the narrow, bony canal that leads to the ear (the internal auditory canal).
 If it stays in that state for too long, the nerve dies.

 SSHL doesn’t always show up in the same way.
-Some people assume they are suffering from allergies, an earwax blockage or sinus infection.
-Some describe that the hearing loss was noticed instantaneously in the morning while others report that it rapidly developed over a period of hours or days.
-In either case they notice that their hearing is different.
+Some people assume they are suffering from allergies, earwax blockage, or sinus infection.
+Some describe noticing hearing loss instantaneously in the morning while others report that it rapidly developed over a period of hours or days.
+In either case, they notice that their hearing is different.
 Others don’t notice a difference until they hold the phone up to that particular ear or try to listen to headphones.
-In some cases SSHL is preceded by a very noticeable and alarming “pop.”
-After an occurrence some report a feeling of fullness in the affected ear or a strange feeling on that side of the head, accompanied by tinnitus and dizziness.
+In some cases, SSHL is preceded by a very noticeable and alarming “pop.”
+After an occurrence, some report a feeling of fullness in the affected ear or a strange feeling on that side of the head, accompanied by tinnitus and dizziness.
 The severity of the hearing loss varies from one person to another.

 It’s very important to seek immediate treatment, as the window of time during that hearing can be saved is very narrow.
 Making the wrong assumptions without getting medical guidance can be a tragic mistake.
 Yet most people do not get treatment right away.